wnalle/playresponsivekamanu/README.md

 To use it, first create an empty GitHub repo and clone to your desktop.

-Next, cd into your new repo and set this repo as the upstream master:
+Next, cd into your new repo and set ics-play-bootstrap as the upstream master:

     git remote add upstream https://github.com/ics613s15/ics-play-bootstrap.git